Aingr111/Reading-Notes/README.md

 * Remind yourself that skills aren't inherent
 * Recognize when you're avoiding growth
 * Create a motto that resonates with you

+### A little about me

+My name is Autumn, and I'm originally from Detroit, Michigan.
+I joined this program with the hope to start a new career as a software engineer.
+I am excited and a little afraid, but mostly so grateful for this oppourtnity and the support I've received.
+If you'd like to see more of my work, here's a link to my page.